-Historical note: This is a research proposal that I never used.
-After my supervisors and I failed to reconcile our disagreements about the mathematics involved, I shelved this project and moved on to one that looked like it might start fewer conflicts.
+Historical note: This is a research proposal that never got off the ground I shelved this project and moved on.
 It is included here as a kind of memorial to the months I spent studying the area.

 This is a step towards understanding the relationship between music and language, using tools from machine-learning and linguistics.
 The specific question that I ask to gain this understanding is: Can we model music with an automatically-inferred context-free grammar?